 Hunger for Knowledge

-When you work with Andy, you know you’re getting the best information.
-It’s one of the reasons so many of his high profile clients trust him.
+When you work with me, you know you’re getting the best information.
+It’s one of the reasons so many of my high-profile clients trust me.

 “I've tried just about everything.
 It’s kind of the fun part about my job.
 I have no excuse not to try this stuff because it's literally all I do.